HVC (HEART Verification Credential) HEART Standard

 How it works

-HVC certification requires a system to pass independent BGF evaluation before a certificate is issued.
-The BGF score (Φ) determines which of three tiers the system qualifies for:
+HVC certification requires the scoped governance system to pass independent BGF evaluation before a credential is issued.
+The BGF score (Φ) determines which of three tiers the scope qualifies for:

 | Tier | Name | BGF Threshold | Recertification | Guardian oversight |